mozilla/wpt-sync/README.md

 * GitHub is down
   - Retry tasks.
 This blocks many things, so just retrying everything should be fine.
 Maybe pause if we think this is happening?
+  - We might miss many events related to PRs and merges.
+Once GH is back up and we periodically land upstream changes, look at all new commits on master since last landing and start new syncs for them as needed.
+* Bugzilla is down
+  - Retry?
+For in-progress syncs, maybe we can accumulate a backlog of bug comments that need to be posted.
+For new downstreaming syncs, we don't want to start the sync process without creating a bug first, so just retry.
+* Trees are closed.
+  - Retry.